stablekernel/aqueduct/doc/db/header.md

 * DateTime
 * bool

+Properties that are one of these types are more specifically referred to the *attributes* of an entity.

-In addition to a type and name, each property can also have [Attributes] that further specify the corresponding column.
-[Attributes] are added as metadata to a property.
+In addition to a type and name, each property can also have [AttributeHint] that further specify the corresponding column.
+[AttributeHint] is added as metadata to a property.
 For example, the following change to the `_User` persistent type adds a `String` `email` property which must be unique across all users:

 ```dart
 class _User {